BIG-SA/BASH-Intro-2018/notes/3_sed_awk_grep.md

 ```

 THIS WILL WORK on Ubuntu and `git bash`.
-Note: On Mac OSX `-i` (i.e. BSD `sed`) doesn't work without an argument provided.
+Note: On macOS `-i` (i.e. BSD `sed`) doesn't work without an argument provided.
 In GNU sed, `-i` can be used with or without an argument.

 ## Exercise: Batch-rename files